Updated: Jun 17

 Diffuse some essential oils by your bed.
 Lavender, cedarwood and bergamot are some of my favorites!

-Consider investing in a weighted blanket, they've been proven to aid in deeper sleep and reduce anxiety.
+Consider investing in a weighted blanket, they've been proven to aid in deeper sleep and reduced anxiety levels.

-While everyone's preference and needs are different, hopefully this list will help you make a nightly wellness routine a priority!
-Sleep is a essential for all other functions in the body so make sleep a priority tonight.
+While everyone's preferences and needs are different, hopefully, this list will help you make a nightly wellness routine a priority!
+Sleep is essential for all other functions in the body so make sleep a priority tonight.